+(a) An environmental covenant may be amended or terminated by consent only if the amendment or termination is signed by:

+(1) the agency;

+(2) unless waived by the agency, the current owner of the fee simple of the real property subject to the covenant;

-- (a) An environmental covenant may be amended or terminated by consent only if the amendment or termination is signed by: - (1) the agency; - (2) the current owner; - (3) each person that originally signed the covenant, unless the person waived the right to consent in a signed record or unless a court finds that the person no longer exists or cannot be located or identified with the exercise of reasonable diligence; and - (4) except as otherwise provided in subsection (d), the holder. - (b) A person that subordinates its interest to an environmental covenant is not affected by an amendment of the covenant unless the person consents to the amendment or waives the right to consent to future amendments in a signed record.
+(3) each person that originally signed the covenant, unless the person waived in a signed record the right to consent or a court finds that the person no longer exists or cannot be located or identified with the exercise of reasonable diligence; and

+(4) except as otherwise provided in subsection (d)(2), the holder.

+(b) If an interest in real property is subject to an environmental covenant, the interest is not affected by an amendment of the covenant unless the current owner of the interest consents to the amendment or has waived in a signed record the right to consent to amendments.

-1 (c) Except for an assignment undertaken pursuant to a governmental reorganization, 2 assignment of an environmental covenant to a new holder is an amendment.
+(c) Except for an assignment undertaken pursuant to a governmental reorganization, assignment of an environmental covenant to a new holder is an amendment.

-(d) Except as otherwise provided in the covenant:
+(d) Except as otherwise provided in an environmental covenant:

-- (1) a holder may not assign its interest without consent of the other parties; - (2) a holder may be removed and replaced by agreement of the other parties specified in subsection (a); and - (3) a court of competent jurisdiction may fill a vacancy in the position of holder.
+(1) a holder may not assign its interest without consent of the other parties;

+(2) a holder may be removed and replaced by agreement of the other parties specified in subsection (a); and covenant.

+(3) a court of competent jurisdiction may fill a vacancy in the position of holder.

-A variety of circumstances may lead the parties to wish to amend an environmental covenant to change its activity and use limitations or to terminate the covenant may be necessary.
+1. A variety of circumstances may lead the parties to wish to amend an environmental covenant to change its activity and use limitations or to terminate the